ChrstphrHll/npc_gen/students/Harperia Winchell.md

 ---
 # Harperia Winchell
 ### Description
-- Human Barbarian from Qualnis
+- Human Barbarian from Beleriand
 - 1st year Protection student in Elkenval
 - long wavy black hair that's plain, Green eyes, and Fair skin
 - Is Unfathomable and Dishonest, and has Involvement as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes